Want to increase sales and boost your bottom line?

 Content

-Content should be clear and easy to find.
+Sales enablement content should be clear and easy to find.
 This means prioritizing accessibility.
-If agents want to review materials in their downtime, they should be able to.
+If reps want to review materials in their downtime, they should be able to.

 Training